justlep/bitwig/README.md

 # How to install the Beatstep Pro controller script in Bitwig

-1. Download the Bitwig project as a ZIP files and extract it to your Bitwig controllers scripts folder:
+1. Download this project as a ZIP file (button on the right) and extract it to your Bitwig controllers scripts folder:
     *   **Windows:** ~Documents\Bitwig Studio\Controller Scripts
     *   **Mac:** ~Documents/Bitwig Studio/Controller Scripts
     *   **Linux:** ~Documents/Bitwig Studio/Controller Scripts